 Paleotraining looks at the whole person

-Paleotraining is not just about exercise.
-It’s about looking at the whole person and how they are functioning as a system.
+It is not just about exercise.
+It’s about looking at the whole person and their functioning as a system.
 A good paleo trainer considers how your diet affects you, how your sleep quality impacts your ability to train, or whether stress levels may affect your performance.

 In other words, an effective paleo trainer looks at all aspects of human health—not just exercise!
 In addition to being a great strength and conditioning coach for athletes, those who practice paleo training also learn valuable lessons on how to live well in a world that often makes us feel like we are living unhealthy lives because we want nothing more than a glass of wine after work (or twelve), some warm chocolate chip cookies while watching Netflix after dinner (or fourteen), and maybe even some ice cream if we’re feeling frisky.